wolfeidau/jsontemplate/README.md

 # Performance

-Given I expect to run this for large numbers of events I have attempted to keep the code very simple and capitalise on the work done in the underlying libraries.
+Given I expect to run this for large numbers of events I have attempted to keep the code very simple and capitalize on the work done in the underlying libraries.

 ```
 go test -bench=. -benchmem
 goos: darwin
 goarch: arm64
 pkg: github.com/wolfeidau/jsontemplate
-BenchmarkTemplate_Execute-10    	  527289	      2027 ns/op	    4655 B/op	     129 allocs/op
+BenchmarkTemplate_ExecuteToString-10    	  606963	      2087 ns/op	    4695 B/op	     131 allocs/op
 PASS
-ok  	github.com/wolfeidau/jsontemplate	1.264s
+ok  	github.com/wolfeidau/jsontemplate	1.402s
 ```

 # License